Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 And yet beneath that quiet acceptance, emotional deprivation keeps accumulating.

-Emotional distance can sometimes create a deceptive sense of harmony.
+Emotional distance in marriage can sometimes create a deceptive sense of harmony.

 With fewer emotionally charged conversations: